 Who's Doing What, and Why

-When I left that company and founded 8012 Labs, I realized a snippets-like system of check-ins could work for any size team or project.
-That's how Status Hero was born (with some key improvements).
+When I left that company and founded Status Hero, I realized a snippets-like system of check-ins could work for any size team or project.
+That's how the product was born (with some key improvements).

 Your Team, Your Communication Channels

 Status Hero works with any communication channel, not just email.
 It collects check-ins via Slack, Microsoft Teams, Webex Teams, and text messaging.
 It also distributes reports to your teams through those applications.

 No team uses just one communication tool or system.
 That's why we made sure Status Hero aggregates project management data from popular apps like Jira, GitHub, Trello, and others — more via Zapier and our API.

 Everyone on your team can understand the details behind check-ins without manually collecting them.